 Snow-capped houses may look charming, but they can also be dangerous.
 If your roof isn’t ready, the pressure from heavy snow can cause ice dams, leaks and even a cave-in.
-These problems can cost thousands of dollars to repair, so it’s important to know when it’s time to clear the snow off your roof.
-If you suspect an imminent roof collapse, evacuate your building immediately and call 911.
+These problems can cost thousands of dollars to repair, so it’s important to know when it’s time to clear the snow away.
+If you suspect a collapse, evacuate your building immediately and call 911.

 Inspect your roof.
 Most roofs are built to support the weight of two feet of snow.
 If your roof accumulates more than that this winter, head outside and inspect your roof from the ground.
 Keep a lookout for any spots that have snow build-up or high snowdrifts.
 Also, look for any sagging areas, which is the most obvious indicator that there is too much weight on your roof.